 Look to the right sidebar (or on the very bottom if you’re on mobile) to choose which journey you want to follow along with!

 Hello there!
-My name is Emilie, a now 28 year old with an insatiable thirst for unconventional adventure.
+My name is Emilie, a Jersey girl with an insatiable thirst for unconventional adventure.
 Although it is unclear when or how this obsession started, I know my parents hold a huge amount of blame for it!
 At a young age, our vacations centered around exploring in nature.
 Be it roadtripping across the country or camping in any number of National Parks, my parents instilled a huge love for adventure in my heart.
 Although it took me until adulthood to fully appreciate and embrace it, I could not be happier to have been molded into an adventurer at such a young age.

-I am fortunate enough to have the most flexible occupation in the world – a physical therapist.
+I am fortunate enough to have one of the most flexible occupation in the world – a physical therapist.
 With good hours, not bad pay, and a rewarding outcome, I cannot truly complain about my life’s work.
 However, with the emotional and physical strain that comes with a medical field job, burn out is something I have trouble dealing with.
-I am fortunate enough to have very supportive family who supported me during my educational training and left school with very little student loan debt.
+I am fortunate enough to have very supportive family who helped finance me during my educational training and left school with very little student loan debt.
 I attribute this as my number one reason for having the ability to quit and afford to take months off at a time to chase my dreams.
 I could not be more blessed, truly.
 And with the demand for PTs in the world, I am also fortunate enough to come home and find a job relatively quickly.